AlanRockefeller/stackcopy/README.md

 ## WSL note

 If you run stackcopy inside WSL against files under `/mnt/c/`, `/mnt/d/`, etc., it will be significantly slower than native Linux paths due to the 9P filesystem bridge.
 The script will warn you about this.
 To get better performance, either copy files to a native Linux path first, or run stackcopy directly on Windows.
+On my system, running the same command in Windows vs. WSL is 5 times faster.

 ## Tips